makandra/katapult/README.md

 ### WUI (Web User Interface)
-Defined on Metamodel.
 Takes a name, options and a block:

-    meta.wui 'Customer', model: 'User' do |wui|
+    wui 'Customer', model: 'User' do |wui|
       # ...
     end